How can you improve the state of your infrastructure automation?

 In Linux, the “yes” command helps you to bypass confirmation.
 You can generally use it like so: yes | rm -r directory.

-This doesn’t work for Terraform, so you will need to use the mechanism for bypass confirmation, which is the -auto-approve flag.
+This doesn’t work for Terraform, so you will need to use the mechanism for bypass confirmation.
+To pass “yes” to terraform apply and automatically confirm the changes without manual input, use the -auto-approve flag.

 Is it safe to run terraform apply multiple times?

 Terraform is a declarative language, so it is absolutely safe to run the apply command multiple times.
-If there are no changes in the configuration files compared to the current Terraform state, then no changes will be made to the infrastructure.
+If the configuration files have not changed compared to the current Terraform state, then the infrastructure will not be changed.

 What happens if you run Terraform apply twice?